10.99 FLAT RATE SHIPPING

 Other beans to try: Bayo, Flor de Mayo

-Take 'em from dried to cooked with our guide!
+2½ cups cooked Chaparro beans, strained (take 'em from dried to cooked with our guide)

-Sauté the veggies: Meanwhile, heat 2 tbsp of the oil in a medium skillet over medium heat.
+Sauté the veggies: Heat 2 tbsp of the oil in a medium skillet over medium heat.
 Add vegetables (minus garlic) and sauté about 5 minutes.
 Add garlic and cook, stirring frequently, until fragrant, about 2 minutes.
 Add chipotle or smoked paprika and stir until fragrant, about 30 seconds.
 Transfer mixture to a large bowl and allow to cool.

 Pulse the ingredients: Place nuts in a food processor and pulse until chopped into small pieces (stop before nuts become a smooth meal).
 Add to the bowl with vegetables.
 Transfer strained beans to the food processor and add cheese (if using).
 Pulse just until beans are roughly chopped.
 Transfer mixture to the bowl with the other ingredients.